eashwar18/eashwar18/README.md

   </a>
 </p>

-✨ *If you’re building in Web3, creator ecosystems, growth or AI - I’d love to chat.*
+✨ If you’re building in Web3, creator ecosystems, growth, or AI — I’d love to chat.